prideout/book-webgl/README.md

 # book

-- Ch 2 Verbiage from "Program Objects" downwards, skipping Lines and Triangles.
+- Ch 2 Verbiage from TypedArrays downwards, skipping Lines and Triangles.

 - ColorWheel Recipe
   - Get a screenshot in soon.

 - During the week:

-  - Digitize figure 2.1
+  - Digitize figure 2.1 and create a figure for interleaved data and/or typed views.

   - data-main and canvas are highlighted incorrectly in Listing 1.7